The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 Obstacle #1: Confidence Path

-The first part of the challenge is a narrow iron-grid walkway with handrails to give you a confidence boost.
-As you step onto the ledge that is less than a meter wide, the first thing you will feel is the breeze coming at you from all sides.
-You will hear the muted sounds of traffic from down below.
+The first obstacle is a narrow iron-grid walkway with handrails to ease you in.
+As you step onto the ledge, less than a meter wide, the first thing you’ll notice is the wind hitting you from all sides.

 Obstacle #2: High Bench

-The next one is a set of hexagonal high benches with varying heights and proximity to the edge.
-Sit for a while to enjoy the view, release that breath you’ve been holding and ponder your sanity for getting yourself into this.
+Next is a set of hexagonal high benches with varying heights and distances from the edge.
+Sit for a while, enjoy the view, catch your breath, and question your life choices.

 Photo taken by their mom from the observation deck.